canissj/todoapp-clean-arch/README.md

 API_KEY=<your_api_key>

 ## Features
 You can fetch exiting and add new todos.
 Add/Remove/Update operations are not yet implemented.
+For simplicity, the UI is minimalist and the same user is always used.